 Sanibel Lighthouse isn’t the only attraction here.
 A sparkling white-sand beach engulfs the lighthouse, offering a stunning spot to enjoy the sun or go for a swim.

 Sanibel Lighthouse Beach Park also features several giant trees for shady reading, along with picnic tables, restrooms, and showers.

 Anglers can also make use of the local fishing pier for a relaxing afternoon by the water.
 On a clear day, you’ll also enjoy fantastic views of Fort Myers Beach.

-The remote coast of Bowman’s Beach offers some of the best shelling opportunities on Sanibel Island.
+The remote coast of Bowman’s Beach offers some of the finest shelling opportunities on Sanibel Island.
 As one of the most popular beaches near Fort Myers, visitors can not only collect beautiful conch shells but enjoy the clear water or simply take a romantic walk along the beach.